openscm/pymagicc/docsrc/api.md

 `create_copy`.
 If many model runs are being performed this step only has to be performed once.
 The `run` method can then be called many times without re-copying the files each time.
-Between each call to `run`, the confiugration files can be updated to perform runs with different configurations.
+Between each call to `run`, the configuration files can be updated to perform runs with different configurations.

 __Parameters__

 - __root_dir (str)__: If `root_dir` is supplied, an existing MAGICC 'setup' is
-    and `create_copy` cannot be used.
+    used.

 <h1 id="pymagicc.input">pymagicc.input</h1>